-Regional Fixed Income Market Watch | December 2016
+Regional Fixed Income Market Watch | February 2017

 Please see the full report for detailed coverage of the fixed income markets of Georgia, Armenia, Azerbaijan, Belarus, Kazakhstan, and Ukraine.

-Georgia's Energy Sector - Electricity Market Watch | November 2016
+Georgia's Energy Sector - Electricity Market Watch | January 2017

-Georgia's Tourism Sector - Tourism Market Watch | November 2016
+Georgia's Tourism Sector - Tourism Market Watch | January 2017

-The number of international arrivals was up 5.1% y/y to 0.46mn in November 2016.
-Out of the top five source markets, there was strong growth from Armenia (+10.8% y/y), Russia (+9.8% y/y), and Ukraine (+15.9% y/y), while arrivals were down from Azerbaijan (-1.8% y/y) and Turkey (-12.1% y/y).
-Arrivals from the EU were up 26.0% y/y to over 14,000 visitors.
+The number of international arrivals was up 19.8% y/y to 0.39mn in January 2017.
+Out of the top four source markets, there was strong growth from Russia (+40.3% y/y), Armenia (+31.4% y/y), and Azerbaijan (+7.1% y/y), while the number of visitors from Turkey was flat (-0.8% y/y).